daniel-j-h/daniel-j-h.github.io-sources/content/post/satisfiability-modulo-theories-for-parallel-cooking-and-other-optimizations.md

 Enjoy!

-Note: although this is an optimal schedule we certainly want to improve the constraints , e.g. you want to specify the number of cooks -- but 70 lines of code is a good point to stop with an example.
+Note: although this is an optimal schedule we certainly want to improve the constraints, e.g. you want to specify the number of cooks -- but 70 lines of code is a good point to stop with an example.

 ## Further Remarks

-Pandoc-generated notes are available [here](https://gist.github.com/daniel-j-h/09c772b706db7a7240a4).
+My notes that can be used with pandoc and pandoc-citeproc are available [here](https://gist.github.com/daniel-j-h/09c772b706db7a7240a4).
 The parallel cooking code can be found [here](https://gist.github.com/daniel-j-h/09c772b706db7a7240a4#file-9-parallelize-clj).

 If you are still reading this, [here](https://gist.github.com/daniel-j-h/09c772b706db7a7240a4#file-8-layouting-clj) is the promised layouting example including CSS from a solution, which is a bit more elaborate.